 Information on volunteers in Africa

 Australia has a long history of supporting United Nations-led peacekeeping operations in Africa.
 Australian Defence Force personnel are currently serving in the UN Mission in South Sudan (UNMISS).
 We have also provided financial and logistical support for the African Union’s Mission in Somalia (AMISOM).
 The Australian Defence Force is also assisting the Multinational Force and Observers (MFO) in the Sinai, Egypt.
 In the past, Australian personnel have served in UN missions in Sudan, Somalia, Rwanda, Ethiopia, Mozambique, Western Sahara and Namibia.

 Outside of the peacekeeping sphere, Australia and African countries also cooperate on a range of defence and peace and security matters.
 Since 2011, Australia has deployed a Defence Attaché to Addis Ababa, Ethiopia.
 Australia provides training to African Defence personnel through a range of courses with a peacekeeping focus.
 We also cooperate with countries in the Gulf of Guinea and the Horn of Africa, and with organisations such as the UN Office for Drugs and Crime (UNODC) and the Regional Fusion and Law Enforcement Centre for Safety and Security at Sea (REFLECS-3) on anti-piracy measures.
 Australia hosted an international counter-piracy conference in Perth in 2012, and contributes a naval ship to international maritime security operations in the Gulf of Aden.

-We have and will continue to engage closely on peace and security issues in Africa throughout our term as a non-permanent member of the UN Security Council in 2013 and 2014.
-Australia is a strong and consistent advocate within the Council for the protection of civilians, including in the nine current UN peacekeeping operations in Africa.
+We will continue to engage closely on peace and security issues in Africa, continuing on from our term as a non-permanent member of the UN Security Council in 2013 and 2014.
+Australia was a strong and consistent advocate within the Council for the protection of civilians, including in nine UN peacekeeping operations in Africa.